June 16, 2017

 The best place to start when organising your medicine cabinet is with the RUM Project’s simple three-step process.
 First, read the labels and expiry dates.
 While expired medicines generally aren’t harmful, they’re possibly less effective.
-Once you’ve determined what you no longer need, remove them and place them into a container or bag.
+Once you’ve determined what you no longer need, remove them from their packaging and place them into a container or bag.
 Then, rather than throwing them in the bin, return them properly by taking them to your local pharmacy.
 Your pharmacist will put your medicines in a secure bin for safe disposal.

 2. Play it safe

 If a medicine is no longer in its original container and you can’t remember what it is, don’t try to play the guessing game.
 Instead, play it safe and put it in your ‘remove’ pile.
 The cost of buying the same medicine twice is far less then potentially putting your health (or someone else’s) at risk by taking the wrong thing!
 In the future, try to keep your medicines in their original containers so they’re easier to identify.

 While it’s tempting to put multiple medicines in the same container to save space, this is definitely not a safe practise.
 Not only does it make it harder to locate your medicine when you need it, accidental medicine mix-ups can also be seriously dangerous.
 If you take the same medicines every day, consider getting a pill organiser to save space and keep your cabinet tidy.
 Just be sure to label the organiser if you share your medicine cabinet with someone else.